 May the road rise up to meet you.

-Supplies for making Shrinky Dink St. Patrick’s Day Map and Sayings Necklaces or Pins:
+Supplies for making St. Patrick’s Day Necklaces and Pins for St. Patrick’s Day outfits:

 - Kathy’s free printable Irish maps and sayings templates (PDF – 2 pages, print the one you prefer)